marod424/cabo-san-matthew/content/posts/jotun.md

 <br>

 #### Controls 8.2 / 10
 Controls are fine, but too simple.
 So many unused keys -- the people want more!
-Also, I wish the *m* button rather than the *esc* button opened the map, mostly to throw shade towards the map experience.
+Also, I wish the *m* button rather than the *esc* button opened the map, mostly because I want to throw shade towards the map experience.

 #### Difficulty: 6.8 / 10
 So easy I lost focus, thereby making it a bit harder.
 Boss fights were fine; levels were a flop.